 Choose Posts or Pages, then choose to edit.

-If the Divi Builder is in use on the post/page you will see, below the page title, a turquoise button labelled ‘Use Default Editor’ along side a blue button labelled ‘Use Visual Builder’.
+If the Divi Builder is in use on the post/page you will see, below the page title, a green button labelled ‘Use Default Editor’ along side a blue button labelled ‘Use Visual Builder’.

 Below the buttons should be a purple area that contains rows and sections.
 This is known as the page builder.